CharlesGM/nethermind-network-manager/nethermind/WALLET_GUIDE.md

    - Anyone with this phrase can access all your ETH and tokens
 4. Verify your recovery phrase

-### Connecting to Goerli Testnet
+### Connecting to Sepolia Testnet

 1. Click the network dropdown at the top of MetaMask (it may say "Ethereum Mainnet")
-2. Select "Goerli Test Network"
+2. Select "Sepolia Test Network"
    - If not visible, go to Settings > Advanced > Show test networks (toggle on)

 ### Getting Your Address